vaporsjs/ethers.js/docs/v5/api/providers/jsonrpc-provider/README.md

 #### *jsonRpcProvider* . **getSigner**( [ addressOrIndex ] ) => *[JsonRpcSigner](/v5/api/providers/jsonrpc-provider/#JsonRpcSigner)*

-Returns a [JsonRpcSigner](/v5/api/providers/jsonrpc-provider/#JsonRpcSigner) which is managed by this Ethereum node, at *addressOrIndex*.
+Returns a [JsonRpcSigner](/v5/api/providers/jsonrpc-provider/#JsonRpcSigner) which is managed by this Vapory node, at *addressOrIndex*.
 If no *addressOrIndex* is provided, the first account (account #0) is used.

 #### *jsonRpcProvider* . **getUncheckedSigner**( [ addressOrIndex ] ) => *[JsonRpcUncheckedSigner](/v5/api/providers/jsonrpc-provider/#UncheckedJsonRpcSigner)*